martinsufiofb/LifeStyl/README.md

 * Users can Sign Up
 * Users can Login and Logout
+* Users can view a list of workout exercises
+* Users can see other uses with the same fitness goals within a 5 mile radius
 * Users can View their profiles along with that of their friends
-* Users can see other uses with the same fitness goals within a 10 mile radius
-* Users can upload picture after they reach a milestone
 * Users can see thier friends milestones post
-* Users can like
-* Users can comment
-* Users can search for name to view name's achievements
+* Users can search for username to view users profile
 * Users sees a splash screen when app is launched

 **Optional Nice-to-have Stories**

 * App has a very polished UI
-* App has a great App Idea that could be a real product
+* Users can upload picture after they reach a milestone
+* Users can like and comment on others post
+* Users can view a scrollable list of
+* App uses camera to record the count of an exercises that is done

 ### 2. Screen Archetypes